Currently accepting proposals

 The ACCED-I Educational Forums bring together collegiate conference and events professionals for 1 1/2 days of engaging educational modules and networking opportunities.
-Attendees will get an in-depth look at various topics important to collegiate conference and events professional.
+Attendees will get an in-depth look at various topics important to collegiate conference and events professionals.

 Educational Forums are comprised of 90 minute modules (sessions) related to the forum's overall topic.
 Modules must be mid-advanced level.
 Presenters are encouraged to include group activities, projects, etc. as a portion of the presentation.